ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

 * Creating a dataframe

 ## Setbacks
-* Extracting information from different URLs
+* Extracting information from different pages
 * Concatenating different dataframes

 ## 2.:house_with_garden: API idealista

-* I chose the API of **idealista** to find the sqm of the flats/houses in Barcelona
+* I chose the API of **idealista** to find some characteristics of the houses in Barcelona

 ## Objectives
-* Using the API to retrieve information about the sqm of the flats/houses in Barcelona.
+* Using the API to retrieve information about the sqm of the flats/houses in Barcelona(square mts, presence of terrace/garden...).
 * Extracting and organising the information
 * Creating a dataframe

 ## Setbacks
 * Problems with authentication (tricky stuff)
+* Problems with the number of accesses --> API blocked! \o/

+--> Project in PROGRESS: waiting for new credentials to use the API

 ## 3.:dog:+:house_with_garden: Merging dataframes

-* Final analysis: which is the best home for an adoptable dog based on its size and the sqm of the place where it'll go to live?
+* Final analysis: Which is the best home for a dog on adoption based on its size and some characteristics of the place where it'll go to live(square mts, presence of terrace/garden...)?

 ## Objectives
 * Merging dataframes using the dog size.